ml4ai/tomcat/docs/developer/mission_world_notes.md

     https://minecraft.gamepedia.com/Commands

+The worlds used are also updated often, so the number attached to world names represent the current version. `x_x_x`is simply a placeholder for this number.

 ## Tutorial Mission World

-This is the world used for the Tutorial Mission, and it can be downloaded from this Drive link as the `Tutorial_v0.01` folder:
+This is the world used for the Tutorial Mission, and it can be downloaded from this Drive link as the `tutorial_x_x_x` folder:

     https://drive.google.com/open?id=19PjgHmUeJmOQ4DS4dAy-4bgax2_TnJRp